 M) In the future, I hope to:

-Step 2: Find the pattern!
+Step 2: Find the patterns!

 Now, look back at your answers to those questions and jot down ANYTHING AND EVERYTHING that comes to mind about what they have in common!
 Here are some patterns to look out for: